Should you use social media for your business instead of a website?

 - The nice thing about a 'social-only' presence is, of course, the low cost of setting it up – compared to a fantastically designed website.
 However, the ratio evens itself out over time, because in order for a fan page to work, it must continually provide new, attractive content, and that also costs money.

-It basically makes no sense to put social media and your own website against each other.
-You may as well compare an apple to a pear.
-Or the left and right sides of the brain.
-Why?
+It makes no sense to put social media and your own website against each other.

 A customer visits a website to get information on a product or service.
 Journalists look for research sources.
 Suppliers check for alterations and news.
 In short, people who visit a website expect facts and figures.
 On Facebook or Google Plus, on the other hand, they want to share information, post comments, have a little fun, build up relationships, follow recommendations, etc.

 Information on your own website; relationships on a fan page – both are necessary for a well-rounded presence on the Internet.
-The buzz on social media platforms increases the relevance of the information on your own website.
-However, it should still always be seen as the business card of a brand on the Internet.
+The buzz on social media platforms increases the relevance of the information on your own website and vice versa.
+In fact 70% of consumers are more likely to visit a business’s Facebook page if they could get to it directly by typing in a web address2.
 That is why the question should never be one of ‘either/or’, but rather one of how you bring both together as efficiently as possible in order to offer the customer a brand experience that is as consistent as possible.
+For example, if you use social media for quick or weekly updates to your customers, try to also showcase or integrate those Facebook posts or Twitter feeds directly on your website.